boostercloud/booster/docs/README.md

 boost new:entity Product --fields displayName:string description:string price:Money
 ```

-The generator will automatically create a file called `Product.ts` with a TypeScript class of the same name under the `entities` directory.
+The generator will automatically create a file called `product.ts` with a TypeScript class of the same name under the `entities` directory.
 You can still create the entity manually, writing a class decorated with `@Entity`.
 Anyway, we recommend you always to use the generator because it handles the boilerplate code for you.

 Note: